Collection Development Policy

 Curriculum materials requested by faculty at the College of Graduate and Professional Studies will be collected and kept as either reference or circulating items in the collection.

-The purpose of the juvenile collection is to support the literacy instruction program of the Education Department and to provide a collection of notable and award winning juvenile books (Newbery, Caldecott, Coretta Scott King, etc.).
+The purpose of the juvenile collection is to support the literacy instruction program of the College of Education and to provide a collection of notable and award winning juvenile books (Newbery, Caldecott, Coretta Scott King, etc.).
 These materials are collected and cataloged within the main collection.

 Special Collections and University Archives